Suffolk native says he was beaten during Charlottesville violence

 20-year-old Deandre Harris tells News 3 he went to the white nationalist rally in Emancipation Park to protest the gathering and ended up exchanging words with some who attended the rally.

-Harris says he was attacked when he headed into a parking garage near the police station.
+Harris, who moved to Charlottesville two years ago, says he was attacked when he headed into a parking garage near the police station.

 "As I fall down I'm getting beat by poles and signs and people are hitting me and kicking me," said Harris.
 "I got eight staples in my head, I got a cut [above my eyebrow], a busted lip, I broke my wrist, (I have) a chipped tooth."

-Harris’ parents say this photo from Twitter shows Harris being beaten:
+Harris' parents say this photo from Twitter shows their son being beaten:

-There have also been videos circulating other social media websites.
+There have also been videos circulating other social media websites that show the alleged attack continuing as Harris struggled to get up.

+Harris, who says he works with local children with special needs, tells News 3 he was drifting in and out of consciousness.

 "Every time I think about it and I think about seeing those videos, it hurts.
 It hurts a lot," Felicia Harris, Deandre's mother, tearfully told News 3 Sunday.

+Felicia and Deandre's father, Anthony, are hoping the people behind the reported attack are caught.

+"They could have killed my son.
+That blow to his head could have taken his life," she said.

-A GoFundMe page to help Harris with medical bills has raised tens of thousands of dollars.
+A GoFundMe page to help Harris with medical bills raised more than $100,000 is less than a day.